 - No identifying logs

-How to install Windscribe
+How to install CyberGhost VPN on Windows Vista

-- Download Windscribe
+- Download CyberGhost VPN software.

-- Save and open the installation file
+- Save and open the installation file.

 - If UAC asks for permission to run the tool, allow it

 It’s not easy to find a VPN for Windows Vista that works since most businesses currently offer VPN apps for Windows 7 and newer.

 It’s definitely more convenient than going through OpenVPN manual configuration mode, which requires advanced skills.